gecBurton/inference_logic/README.rst

 * We use Python's native iter-unpacking star notation to indicate that a Variable points to all elements in a list's tail.

-The success of this project is measured by the number of the `99 problems`_ solved_ to keep the code focussed on delivering features and not bike-shedding
+The success of this project is measured by the number of the `99 problems`_ actually solved_ to keep the code focussed on delivering features and not bike-shedding

 This code is experimental and incomplete.
 Do not use it in your work or school!
 If you wish to use a serious, well tested declarative tool in Python use the excellent pyDatalog_.